 Not eating fish or dairy products.

-Elderly reasons: The kidney's ability to convert vitamin D into the body decreases with age.
+Elderly reasons: The kidney's ability to make vitamin D in the body decreases with age.

 Always using sunscreen when going out.

 Darker skin leads to less vitamin D production in the skin.